mergermarket/logspout-cloudwatchlogs/README.md

 * Handle rate limiting - back off and retry.
 * Handle batching of messages, with configurable maximum wait time (default 5 seconds) and batch size (default 100).
 * Have a configurable per stream maximum buffer before messages are dropped on the floor, in order to allow bounds to be placed on memory size.
 Log messages being dropped.
+* Send aggregate statistics about log delivery as CloudWatch metrics directly (i.e. avoid relying on CloudWatchLogs for exposing metrics about our ability to send logs to CloudWatchLogs).
-* Output aggregate statistics about log delivery to STDOUT.
+* Output aggregate statistics about log delivery to STDOUT (i.e. to CloudWatchLogs).
+This should be useful in cases where the above alarms, but shouldn't be used as the trigger for alarms.